Oilers earn long-awaited playoff win to even series against Sharks

 McDavid, who captured the Art Ross Trophy as the NHL’s scoring leader with 100 points, added an insurance goal, also short-handed, when he fired a wrist shot through goalie Martin Jones’ legs with 9:29 remaining in the third period.

-The victory was the Oilers’ first in postseason since they won Game 6 of the Stanley Cup Finals over the Carolina Hurricanes on June 17, 2006.
+The victory was the Oilers’ first in the postseason since they won Game 6 of the Stanley Cup Finals over the Carolina Hurricanes on June 17, 2006.
 They lost in Game 7 in Raleigh that year two days later – their most recent playoff game prior to Wednesday night.

 The series now moves to the SAP Center in San Jose for games on Sunday and Tuesday, before returning to Edmonton on Thursday for Game 5.